Netflix lost the best picture battle, but its war with Hollywood is just getting started

 Oscars 2019 highlights: See winners, performances, speeches, moreFeb.
 25, 201903:28

-Patrick Corcoran, a vice president at the theater owners group, said in a phone interview Monday that Netflix would be better off following the example of Amazon, which gave a more robust theatrical release to another foreign-language nominee, "Cold War," and did the same for the acclaimed drama "Manchester by the Sea" three years ago.
+Patrick Corcoran, a vice president at the theater owners group, said in a phone interview Monday that Netflix would be wise to follow the example of Amazon, which gave a more robust theatrical release to another foreign-language nominee, "Cold War," and did the same for the acclaimed drama "Manchester by the Sea" three years ago.

 "I think if Netflix is going to continue to be part of the Hollywood firmament, it will need to accommodate the interests of directors like Cuarón and Scorsese, who want the most people as possible to see their movies in theaters," Corcoran said.